Centre-for-Hardware-Security/TALTECH-PUF/README.md

 These measurements were conducted at the Centre for Hardware Security, Tallinn University of Technology (TalTech), Estonia.
 The measurement aimed to analyze the impact of design-time decisions and their effect on robustness.
 The analysis of SRAM-based PUFs can be found in the accompanying paper.

-How to cite this work: “Impact of Orientation on the Bias of SRAM-Based PUFs," IEEE Design & Test, 2023.
+How to cite this work:
+1- Z. U. Abideen, R. Wang, T. D. Perez, G. -J. Schrijen and S. Pagliarini, "Impact of Orientation on the Bias of SRAM-Based PUFs," in IEEE Design & Test, doi: 10.1109/MDAT.2023.3322621.
+2- @ARTICLE{ZAIN_PUF,
+  author={Abideen, Zain Ul and Wang, Rui and Perez, Tiago Diadami and Schrijen, Geert-Jan and Pagliarini, Samuel}, journal={IEEE Design & Test}, title={Impact of Orientation on the Bias of SRAM-Based PUFs}, year={2023}, volume={}, number={}, pages={1-1}, doi={10.1109/MDAT.2023.3322621}}

 The published paper is available on the following link: [https://ieeexplore.ieee.org/document/10273403](https://ieeexplore.ieee.org/document/10273403)